zachvalenta/nginx-wsgi/README.md

 ```

 * reload Nginx so it knows about our updated config: `make ng-up`
-* hit Nginx: `make ng-hit` -> this time, instead of the default Nginx page, we'll see that the request passes from Nginx to gunicorn and finally Flask
+* hit Nginx: `make ng-hit` -> this time, instead of the default Nginx page, we'll see that the request passes from Nginx to gunicorn and finally to Flask

 ```sh
 $ make ng-hit